mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 Alternatively, you can add or update LicenseToken as a constant in the [Developer Portal](/developerportal/deploy/environments-details).

-Before you deploy your app, configure the app **Constants** in the deployment package
+Before you deploy your app, configure the app **Constants** in the deployment package.

 ![licensetoken-cloudportal](attachments/cogniso-speech-to-text/licensetoken-cloudportal.png)